-- 1. The two hundred seven (207) slots will be funded with MHSA FSP funds. - 2.
-The FSP budget includes funding for transportation and for flex funds. - 3.
+1. The two hundred seven (207) slots will be funded with MHSA FSP funds.

+- 2. The FSP budget includes funding for transportation and for flex funds. - 3.
 Housing subsidies will be funded with MHSA FSP funds and managed through a separate contract.
-San Mateo County will work with the housing contractor and the FSP contractors to establish a small portion of the housing funds to be allocated to the FSP as flex funds specific to managing housing crises. - 4.
+San Mateo County will work with the housing contractor and the FSP contractors to establish a small portion of the housing funds to be allocated to the FSP as flex funds specific to managing housing crises.
+For FY 2022-2023 an increase of 10% additional clients will be housed with the additional MHSA FSP housing funds. - 4.
 It is expected that all consumers will be assessed for insurance status and potential eligibility for third party coverage, and that assistance in obtaining coverage will be provided by the FSP team. - 5.
 Provider is required to submit all necessary documentation in order for Medi-Cal and Medicare reimbursement. - 6.
-There will be a two-year contract period. - a.
+There will be a one-year contract period. - a.
 Contracts will be based on units and unit costs, with a cost settlement.
-Unit costs must not exceed the State Short-Doyle/Medi-Cal Maximum Reimbursement rates.
+Unit costs must not exceed the State Short-Doyle/Medi-Cal Maximum Reimbursement rates. - b.

-- b.
 The method of payment for FSP services will be fee for service.
-The method for reconciling Medicare and other 3rd party payments recouped by the contractor will be negotiated.

-- 7. See the Budget and FTE summaries that follow for a summary of the financing assumptions that went into the MHSA Plan and budget.

-- I. Quality and Outcomes

-- 1. A specific component of the San Mateo County Quality Plan will be developed to track FSP programs.

-- 2. The key outcomes include:

-- a.
-Residential / Hospital / Incarceration Status;

-- b.
-Justice System Involvement Status;
+The method for reconciling Medicare and other 3rd party payments recouped by the contractor will be negotiated. - 7.
+See the Budget and FTE summaries that follow for a summary of the financing assumptions that went into the MHSA Plan and budget. - J. Quality and Outcomes - 1.
+A specific component of the San Mateo County Quality Plan will be developed to track FSP programs. - 2.
+The key outcomes include: - a.
+Residential / Hospital / Incarceration Status; - b.
+Justice System Involvement Status; - c.

-- c.
 Emergency Intervention;

 - d.
-Education;

-- e.
-Employment;

-- f.
-Benefits:

-- g.
-Conservatorship / Payee Status.

-- 3. These domains, as well as the method of data collection, Key Event Tracking (KET) and Quarterly Assessment Form (3M), are consistent with the measurement strategy developed by the AB2034 program which has been successful in demonstrating that program's effectiveness.
-It is crucial that the vendor maintain accurate, timely reporting of outcome data.

-- 4. The indicators/domains to be collected by the KET method are those which are best measured as the changes are occurring.
+Education; - e.
+Employment; - f.
+Benefits; - g.
+Conservatorship / Payee Status. - 3.
+These domains, as well as the method of data collection, Key Event Tracking (KET) and Quarterly Assessment Form (3M), are consistent with the measurement strategy developed by the AB2034 program which has been successful in demonstrating that program's effectiveness.
+It is crucial that the vendor maintain accurate, timely reporting of outcome data. - 4.
+The indicators/domains to be collected by the KET method are those which are best measured as the changes are occurring.
 These would be domains such as residential status.
 Residential status is a domain for which all changes are relevant.
 For example, it is important to know when and to what type of residence a person moved, in order to count the days in different types of residences, as well as the progression toward more independent living over time.
-If residential status is only collected on an interim basis, e.g., annually, the resulting data are not very meaningful, nor useful.

-- 5. Other indicators/domains will be measured using the 3M tool.
-This measure will produce quarterly summaries of the consumer's progress in important areas such as, education, financial support, legal status and issues, health status, substance use, and activities of daily living. - The FSP contractor will be required to provide, via San Mateo County, Client and Service Information (CSI) to meet State DMH requirements.
+If residential status is only collected on an interim basis, e.g., annually, the resulting data are not very meaningful, nor useful. - 5.
+Other indicators/domains will be measured using the 3M tool.
+This measure will produce quarterly summaries of the consumer's progress in important areas such as, education, financial support, legal status and issues, health status, substance use, and activities of daily living. - 6.
+The FSP contractor will be required to provide, Client and Service Information (CSI) to meet State DMH requirements.
+Contractor is mandated to submit a monthly file to the state which includes all of the services provided by county operated programs as well as system of care agencies. - K. Service Model - 1.
+Contractor shall provide whatever might be necessary to perform the following: - a.
+Twenty-four (24) hours per day, seven (7) days per week availability of program staff services including: - i. medication and medication support services.